-If you don't really mind which order you regions are deployed, or you always upgrade all regions at the same time, Cloud Regions are probably the right fit for you.
+If you don’t mind which order your regions are deployed, or you always upgrade all regions at the same time, Cloud Regions are probably the right fit for you.

 Alternatively you could create Tenants to represent each region or data center.
 By doing so you can:

 Use variable templates to prompt you for the variables required for each region (like the storage account details for that region) and when you introduce a new region Octopus will prompt you for the missing variables:

 Provide logos for your regions to make them easier to distinguish:

 Quickly see the progress of deploying the latest release to your entire production environment on the main dashboard: